Skip to main content

 FAQ

-How is a DEX different from a centralized exchange?
+How is a DEX different from a CEX?

-Do you need to register to use a DEX?
+Do you need KYC to use a DEX?

 Usually not.
-Most DEX platforms only require connecting a crypto wallet.
+Users only need a crypto wallet.